 You'll add $75,000 to reimburse for stolen funds and personal expenses, bringing the total to $100,000.
 You'll also get added protections, including IdentityLock (which prevents unauthorized account opening) and PayDay Loan Lock (which prevents getting payday loans in your name).

-LifeLock Ultimate Plus can provide good value to homeowners and individuals who want to protect their 401(k) or investment accounts.
-It can also help you improve your credit with daily score reports.
+LifeLock Total can provide good value to homeowners and individuals who want to protect their 401(k) or investment accounts.
+It also includes unlimited financial account monitoring and the highest available insurance coverage.

 LifeLock Family pricing plans

 If you want to extend the protection to your partner or children, LifeLock Family plans are the best option.
-LifeLock offers two types of family plans: one for two adults and another for two adults and up to five children.
+LifeLock offers two types of family plans under the Advanced tier: one for two adults and another for two adults and up to 10 children.

 | Plan | Annual Pay | Monthly Pay |